The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for condensation is blocked by mold, algae, snails, or bugs the line won’t flush out the water that is collected by your evaporator unit during cooling.
-This could lead to flooding in your basement, water damage in your home, as well as mold and mildew growth.
-The float switch near your indoor coil will shut down the system when it detects a blocked drain line.
+If the drain line for condensation is clogged with mold, algae, snails, or bugs it won’t be able to flush out the water that’s collected by your evaporator unit during cooling.
+This could result in flooding of your home, water damage and the growth of mildew and mold.
+To avoid this the float switch near your indoor evaporator coil will shut off the system when it detects that the drain line has become blocked.